reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 ## What is Git Merge?

-Now it's time to have a look at Git `merge`.
-A `merge` is a way to put a forked history back together.
-The git `merge` command lets us take independent branches of development and combine them into a single branch.
+Let's first have a look at Git `merge`.
+A `merge` is a way to put a forked history back together. **The git `merge` command lets us take independent branches of development and combine them into a single branch**.

-It's important to note that while using the Git `merge`, the current branch will be updated to reflect the merge, but the target branch remains untouched.
+It's important to note that while using Git `merge`, the current branch will be updated to reflect the merge, but the target branch remains untouched.

 `git merge` is often used in combination with `git checkout` for the selection of the current branch, and `git branch -d` for deleting the obsolete target branch.

-`git merge` is used for combining the multiple sequences of commits into one unified history.
+We use `git merge` for combining multiple sequences of commits into one unified history.
 In the most common cases, we use `git merge` to combine two branches.

 Let's take an example in which we will mainly focus on branch merging patterns.
 In the scenario which we have taken, `git merge` takes two commit pointers, and tries to find the common base commit between them.